Television Technology: Trends & Insights

 Even buttressed by new investment, vendors will do well to remember that offering the most advanced technology is no guarantee of success in today’s world.
 Customers increasingly value service and support along with a guarantee that their chosen vendor has the financial stability to maintain its hardware and software.
 A strong balance sheet has become as important as strong technology.

 Partner with Experts

-In this environment, it is highly likely that the trend of mergers and acquisitions will continue.
-Many of the companies that currently serve the broadcast industry will become buyers and sellers over the next several years.
-Indeed, the worst thing most companies could do at this time is to sit idly by on the sidelines.
-In this time of transition, it is essential to partner with professionals.
 At Lakewood Advisors, we have decades of experience in the broadcast industry and know the companies and the people who make decisions.
 We regularly attend industry conferences and visit with key companies to gain a comprehensive understanding of technology and financial trends affecting the industry.
 This sets us apart from large investment banks, which do not take the time to develop expertise in the broadcast industry because they view it as too small.

 Lakewood Advisors specializes in working with privately held companies in need of succession planning, industry leaders looking for opportunities to acquire new entities and companies seeking capital for acquisition and expansion.
 Our partners have a wealth of technical expertise and have advised individual companies and company owners on the growth of their sales and marketing organizations and the development of long-term strategic plans.
-We have a successful track record with several major investment banks, company owners, financial advisors, accountants and lawyers.
+We have a successful track record of working with major investment banks, company owners, financial advisors, accountants and lawyers.

 Lakewood Advisors is available for confidential, no obligation consultations.
 We would like to help your company navigate industry change and achieve its goals.